unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 5. Click the submit button.

-NOTE: It might take up to 24 hours for the label to become available.
+After creating the label it can be used in Office applications.
+Note that the label cannot be used for encryption for up to 24 hours after creating it (until Microsoft approves it).
+This means that you cannot save files using this label for up to 24 hours.

 ## How to use the created label with office app?

 1. Install Microsoft Azure Information Protection from [here](https://www.microsoft.com/en-us/download/details.aspx?id=53018)

-2. Ensure DKE is enabled for your client by checking/adding the following registry keys:
+2. Enable DKE for your client by downloading and installing the following registry key from [here](https://github.com/unboundsecurity/unbound-integration/blob/master/microsoft-365-dke/enable_dke_windows.reg)

- `[HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSIPC\flighting]
-   "DoubleKeyProtection"=dword:00000001

- [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\flighting]
-   "DoubleKeyProtection"=dword:00000001`

 3. Open an office app like word/excel…